-- Darwin’s Rheas: Thought your dad could be overprotective at times?
-Darwin’s rheas, also known as South American ostriches, are so protective of their children that they routinely rush cowboys on horseback and have even been known to attack small airplanes on the ground if they get too close to their brood.
+If you thought your dad was overprotective at times, Darwin’s rheas—also known as “South American ostriches”—are so protective of their young that they routinely rush people riding horses nearby and have even been known to attack small airplanes on the ground that have gotten too close to their brood.